 Advertiser Disclosure: We strive to help you make confident insurance decisions.
 Comparison shopping should be easy.
-We partner with top insurance providers.
-This doesn't influence our content.
-Our opinions are our own.
+We are not affiliated with any one insurance company and cannot guarantee quotes from any single insurance company.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about insurance.
 Our goal is to be an objective, third-party resource for everything insurance related.
 We update our site regularly, and all content is reviewed by insurance experts.

 Insurance alone will end up being only a little less than the amount of the car payment by the time the loan is paid off, and if you have a few smudges on your driving or credit history, the cost could be higher than what you pay for the car.

 If you only plan to drive the car, for example, on weekends, then your costs will be substantially lower than someone who commutes 50 each way 5 days a week.
 Not only do your maintenance costs increase with the number of miles you put on, so will your insurance.

 Car insurance is required by law, and each person pays a different premium based on more than a dozen factors.
 A safe driving record will help you get cheaper car insurance, as will a credit score of 650 or more.
 The key is to purchase sufficient coverage but to avoid buying more insurance than you really need.

 When trying to calculate the amount of coverage you need, keep in mind the bodily injury can be extremely expensive and that the standard car insurance policy is not up to paying for injuries where several people have serious injuries.